merenlab/merenlab.org/software/anvio/help/artifacts/metagenomes/index.md

 A metagenome is any set of sequences that collectively describes multiple different populations (rather than just one genome) and has been converted into a <span class="artifact-n">[contigs-db](/software/anvio/help/artifacts/contigs-db)</span>.

-Metagenomes file format enables anvi'o to work with one or more metagenomes.
+The metagenomes file format enables anvi'o to work with one or more metagenomes.
 A TAB-delimited external genomes file will be composed of at least the following two columns:

 |name|contigs_db_path|
 |:--|:--|